 Bittersweets are vigorous, twining vines with ropelike branches; they need support.
 They will become a tangled mass of intertwining branches unless pruned constantly.
 Cut out fruiting branches in winter; pinch out tips of vigorous branches in summer.

-C. orbiculatus.
-ORIENTAL BITTERSWEET.
-From Japan.
-To 3040 ft.
-Roundish, toothed, medium green leaves to 4 in.
-Fruit on short side shoots is partially obscured until leaves drop.
+- To 3040 feet Roundish, toothed, medium green leaves to 4 inches Fruit on short side shoots is partially obscured until leaves drop.

 - Foliage may turn an attractive yellow in fall.

 - A very aggressive grower that has escaped gardens and become a noxious weed that blankets woods.

 - Native to central and western China.